matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 ### Use a separate state event for type of room

 [MSC1840](https://github.com/matrix-org/matrix-doc/pull/1840) proposes the use of a separate `m.room.type` state event to distinguish different room types.
 This implies that rooms can dynamically switch between being a Space, and being a regular non-Space room.
-That is not a usecase we consider useful, and allowing it would impose significant complexity on client implementations.
+That is not a usecase we consider useful, and allowing it would impose significant complexity on client and server implementations.
+Specifically, client and server implementations who store spaces separately from rooms would have to support migrating back and forth between them and dealing with the ambiguities of `room_id`s no longer pointing to valid spaces, etc.

 ## Unstable prefix